lemontree55/packetgen/README.md

 If `pry` gem is installed, it is used as backend for `pgconsole`, else IRB is used.

+## Plugins

+PacketGen provides a plugin system (see [wiki](https://github.com/sdaubert/packetgen/wiki/Create-Custom-Protocol)).

+For now, there is only one plugin available as a gem:

+* [packetgen-plugin-smb](https://github.com/sdaubert/packetgen-plugin-smb): add (limited) support for SMB protocol suite.

 ## See also

 Wiki: https://github.com/sdaubert/packetgen/wiki